MercuryWorkshop/dreamlandjs/README.md

-# AliceJS
-A utilitarian rendering library

-## What is AliceJS
+## What is AliceJS?
-AliceJS is a reactive JSX-based library with **no virtual dom**
+AliceJS is a reactive JSX-based rendering library with **no virtual dom**

 ## Why do we need another javascript framework????
-not sure to be honest
+React is great, but the API is unnecesarily complex and bloated.
+AliceJS lets you write code where what you see is what you get, no trickery.

 ## What does it look like?
 Here's a simple counter app